-“Welcome Beck” Thursdays, hosted by the English Department and Narrative Journalism, bring documentary filmmaker Luke Lorentzen back for a final appearance to present “Refining Your Story.”
+“Welcome Beck” Thursdays, hosted by the English and Journalism departments, bring documentary filmmaker Luke Lorentzen back for a final appearance to present “Refining Your Story.”
 This weekly online series connects Denisonians and the general public with acclaimed writers and reporters.

 Experimenting with the ways in which non-fiction stories are told, filmmaker Luke Lorentzen takes viewers into hidden worlds to meet otherwise overlooked, hard-working people.
 His award-winning film, “Midnight Family,” tells the story of a family-run ambulance business in Mexico City.
 Lorentzen’s work as a director and cinematographer includes one of Netflix’s most watched original series, “Last Chance U,” which has been nominated for an Emmy and Critics Choice Award.